Explore the Civil Rights Movement in Atlanta

 As recently as 1960, segregation in Atlanta was firmly established and backed by state law, as it was elsewhere in the South.
 But even prior to the Civil Rights Movement, the city had shown more of a progressive attitude than others in the region.
 Small steps like the appointment of various black officials and the 1959 desegregation of public transport were already inching Atlanta towards change, and by the early 1960s the city had become a catalyst for the struggle that was to follow.

-Activists based themselves in the city’s Sweet Auburn neighbourhood, just to the east of downtown Atlanta.
-Birthplace of Dr. Martin Luther King, Jr., it remains the best place in America to connect with his legacy and start an exploration of the city’s remarkable civil rights journey.
-We take a look at how the story is documented at five of the most important historic sites and attractions across town, including the new Center for Civil and Human Rights which opened in 2014.
+Activists based themselves in the city’s Sweet Auburn neighbourhood, just to the east of Downtown Atlanta.
+Birthplace of Dr. Martin Luther King, Jr., it remains the best place in America to connect with his legacy and begin an exploration of the city’s remarkable civil rights journey.
+We take a look at how the story is documented at five of the most important historic sites and attractions across town, including the Center for Civil and Human Rights which opened in 2014.

 King Birth Home

 Located at 501 Auburn Avenue, the King Birth Home is just one of a number of buildings that make up the Martin Luther King, Jr. National Historic Site, run by the National Parks Service.
 Dr. King was born here on 15 January, 1929 and lived in the house with his siblings, Baptist minister father and music teacher mother until he was 12.
 By all accounts it was an ordinary childhood – he sang in the church choir, preferred football and baseball to learning the piano and wanted to be a fireman when he grew up – but the ranger-led tour gives a deeper insight into the familial and external influences that shaped him into one of the country’s greatest ever leaders.
 Rooms on display include the parlor, children’s play area, dining room – where the family regularly debated world events over meals – and King’s parents’ bedroom, where he, his brother and sister were born.